GSA/digitalgov.gov/content/posts/2013-05-29-government-websites-and-keyword-search-strategy.md

 ---
+url: /2013/05/29/government-websites-and-keyword-search-strategy/
 date: 2013-05-29 1:22:50 -0400
-title: 'Government Websites and Keyword Search Strategy'
+title: Government Websites and Keyword Search Strategy
-summary: 'Having a keyword search strategy is critical for government agencies to\: Gain awareness, Secure a strong online presence and Help the public obtain the information they need.
+summary: 'Having a keyword search strategy is critical for government agencies to: Gain awareness, Secure a strong online presence and Help the public obtain the information they need.
 Since the public relies heavily on Government-related information for research, and a myriad of other tasks, each government agency'
-authors: [stephanie-stover]
+authors:
+  - stephanie-stover
 categories:
   - Managing Digital
   - UX